-With the racial controversy around Quentin Tarantino’s Django Unchained (you can find a tasting of it here, here, and here) and February also being African-American / Black History Month, I want to highlight a book written by my favorite author, bell hooks, titled Reel to Real: Race Class and Sex at the Movies.
+With the racial controversy around Quentin Tarantino’s Django Unchained (you can find a tasting of it here and here) and February also being Black History Month, I want to highlight a book written by my favorite author, bell hooks, titled Reel to Real: Race Class and Sex at the Movies.
 One of the issues hooks explores is the social impact of white filmmakers creating content about black culture, discussing films like Tarantino’s Pulp Fiction as well as others like Jennie Livingston’s documentary Paris is Burning.
-She also writes about black filmmakers like Spike Lee (who has also contributed to the Django conversation), Charles Burnett, and Julie Dash, and meditates on the future of black cinema.
-(And for all you locals, there’s a piece on Larry Clark’s and Nashville native Harmony Korine’s Kids.)
+She also writes about black filmmakers like Spike Lee (who has also contributed to the Django conversation), Charles Burnett, and Julie Dash while looking forward to the future of black cinema.
 The book is a mix of essays and transcribed conversations.
-It’s not horror focused, but it’s an important topic nonetheless.
-And if you’re worried about it being too academic or dense, don’t be!
-Her writing style is very accessible and straightforward.
+It’s not horror focused, but an important topic nonetheless.
 Continue reading

 For the most part, Fem and I’s experience at Geek Media Expo (GMX) was positive.
 We were impressed with the vibe of inclusiveness and did not witness any overt sexual harassment.
 Our attending GMX was in many ways an experiment.
 We were testing the waters, attempting to see for ourselves if the environment at pop culture and technology conventions was as hostile as it is sometimes portrayed.
 This problem got a lot of press recently when some trolls pinged the wrong woman at NY Comic Con, but this is an old issue.
 Mags the Axe, gaming podcaster extraordinaire, does an annual panel about sexual harrasment at cons.
 Not to mention the sad need for CREEPER penalty cards at DefCon , and public push back over emergence of “brogrammer” culture.